DataDog/integrations-core/windows_registry/README.md

 ### Metrics

-All metrics collected by the Windows Registry integration are forwarded to Datadog as [custom metrics][11], which may impact your billing .
+All metrics collected by the Windows Registry integration are forwarded to Datadog as [custom metrics][11], which may impact your billing.

 ### Logs